Rhpark/Simple_UI_XML/README_KR.md

 - **250 lines → 87 lines / 4–5h → 2–3h (≈50% faster)** — Removes boilerplate so only the core flow remains.
 - **Turn complex Android APIs into "one liners"** — Automates boilerplate like activity setup and permission handling.
-- **Ships with the features teams wanted every day** — Feel the speed boost the moment you adopt it.
+- **Ships with the features teams want every day** — Feel the speed boost the moment you adopt it.
 - **Less repetitive coding → More focus on core features** — Boosts both lead time and quality for the entire team.

 > **One-line takeaway:** Give the complexity to **Simple UI XML** and keep the speed for **yourself**.